srid/purescript-book-sources/chapter2.md

 * Browserifying...
 ```

 Following this, you should see a large amount of Javascript code printed to the console.
-This is the output of the [Browserify](http://browserify.org/) tool, applied to a body of standard code which ships with the PureScript compiler, called the _Prelude_, as well as the code in the `src` directory.
+This is the output of the [Browserify](http://browserify.org/) tool, applied to a standard PureScript library called the _Prelude_, as well as the code in the `src` directory.
 This Javascript code can be saved to a file, and included in a HTML document.
 If you try this, you should see the words "Hello, World!" printed to your browser's console.

 ## Removing Unused Code